-As CMS turns its attention to enhancing enforcement activities towards SNFs, as discussed in Item 2., under Government Regulation, state survey agencies will have more accountability for their survey and enforcement efforts.
-The Biden-Harris Administration's fact sheet regarding enhanced penalties against SFFs, discussed in greater detail in Item 2., under Government Regulation, represents further federal calls for oversight and penalties for low-ranked and underperforming SNFs.
-This fact sheet precedes greater focus by CMS in obtaining oversight over SFFs, and continuing that oversight even after those SFFs improve, and subjecting them to more exacting and routine oversight.
-The likely result may be more frequent surveys of our affiliated facilities, with more substantial penalties, fines and consequences if they do not perform well.
+As CMS turns its attention to enhancing enforcement activities towards SNFs, as discussed in Item 1., under Government Regulation, state survey agencies will have more accountability for their survey and enforcement efforts.
+The enhanced penalties against SFFs under the Biden-Harris Administration, discussed in greater detail in Item 1., under Government Regulation, represents further federal calls for oversight and penalties for low-ranked and underperforming SNFs.
+These enhanced penalties and enforcement activities precedes greater focus by CMS in obtaining oversight over SFFs, and continuing that oversight even after those SFFs improve, and subjecting them to more exacting and routine oversight.
+The likely result may be more frequent surveys of our independent subsidiaries, with more substantial penalties, fines and consequences if they do not perform well.
 For low-performing facilities in the SFF program, the standards for successfully emerging from that program and not being subject to ongoing and enhanced government oversight will be higher and measured over a longer period of time, prolonging the risks of monetary penalties, fines and potential suspension or exclusion from the Medicare and Medicaid programs.

-As discussed in Item 2., under Government Regulation, from time to time in the ordinary course of business, we receive deficiency reports from state and federal regulatory bodies resulting from such inspections or surveys.
-CMS's guidance to these surveyors was updated on February 17, 2023, incorporating recent changes to CMS's methods for surveying infection control procedures.
-This guidance regarding SNFs has not been updated since February of 2023.

-Additionally, the recently proposed CMS rule requiring disclosure of ownership and financial relationships between nursing facilities and property owners or management entities, as well as other state rules over ownership transparency, may provide an additional basis for further investigation, administrative action, and ultimately fines, penalties, or sanctions if finalized.
+As discussed in Item 1., under Government Regulation, from time to time in the ordinary course of business, we receive deficiency reports from state and federal regulatory bodies resulting from such inspections or surveys.
+CMS's updated guidance to these surveyors incorporate recent changes to CMS's methods for surveying infection control procedures.
+Additionally, CMS's recently finalized rule requiring disclosure of ownership and financial relationships between nursing facilities and property owners or management entities, as well as other state rules over ownership transparency, may provide an additional basis for further investigation, administrative action, and ultimately fines, penalties, or sanctions and could dissuade individuals and businesses from doing business with us or our independent subsidiaries.